Asian Pacific American Librarians Association: Publications and programs

 APALA publishes a quarterly newsletter and meets annually at ALA conferences.
 It also provides scholarships to library school students and awards the annual Asian/Pacific American Awards for Literature, which honors books by or about Asian Pacific Americans.

 Executive Directors and Presidents

-Executive Directors of APALA serves three-year terms and as ex officio of the Executive Board.
+Executive Directors of APALA serve three-year terms and as ex officio member of the Executive Board.
 Past and current executive directors of APALA are: